Magellium/osmreplicationtrees/README.md

 * `mycountry-latest.osm.pbf` file
 * `mycountry-latest/replication/day/` replication tree

-`osmreplicationtrees` can be use recursively.
+`osmreplicationtrees` can be used recursively.
 For instance, from a parent root area, your child areas could be `country1` and `country2`, and `country2` can be the parent of a `country2-subregion` child area, and so on).

-For sure, your parent root area must geographically comprises all its comming child areas...
+For sure, your parent root area must geographically comprises all its comming child areas.

 ## Acronyms